Teoneag/CoinSky/README.md

 - add username check + mail check + password check?
 - user img (display it instead of the user button on the appbar)
 - after register, autocomplete mail in login
+- At the login and register screens, add some welcome text + option to skip loggin
 ### List view
 - Is 24hmarketcap the same as 24h volume?
 - update coins every 1 second or when u refresh (refersh indicator) + refresh button from app bar